adamnemecek/ImageTrimmer/readme.md

 1. Press "Pred" button.
 1. Select directory which contains "Positive" samples(size of images and the values you set mus be same).
 1. Select "Negative" directory likewise.
 1. New window will open.
-Set stride and click "CropNext" button.
+Set "stride" and click "CropNext" button.
 1. Positive-like image will be shown, Press "Positive"/"Negative" button to save image.

+- Search proceeds by "stride" pixels in Row-major order.
+- Can choose "Precision" or "F1 score" for cross varidation, but, for collecting positive samples, "Recall" may work better than them.

 ## License
 [MIT License](./LICENSE)